-- any visual schedules or behavioral picture cues you normally use
+- Bring any visual schedules or behavioral picture cues you normally use

-Make sure you look in the Free Resource Library (see tab at top of page) for some FREE vocabulary cards you can download and use for a Spring lesson that would be perfect outside.
+Make sure you look in the Free Resource Library (click the tab at top of the page if you need the password) for some FREE vocabulary cards you can download and use for a Spring lesson that would be perfect outside.

 2. Go on a scavenger hunt

 Spring is the perfect time to go on a scavenger hunt.
 There are so many changes happening in the world and clues that spring is here.
-I just wrote a blog post about going on a scavenger hunt, including a FREE hunt for spring you can download for spring.
-Be sure to read all about it HERE.
+I just wrote a blog post about going on a scavenger hunt, including a FREE scavenger hunt for spring you can download for spring.

 3. Plant a class garden

-This is the perfect time to plant your class garden.
+Planting a garden is a great spring activity, and This is a perfect time.
 If you plant it now, by the time Earth Day comes around, you will have some things already coming up out of the ground.
-This is a great way to get those sensory needs met.
+Working in the dirt and water is a great way to get those sensory needs met.
 Play in the dirt.
 Let the seeds run through your fingers.
 Have a large bucket of water students can plunge small cups into to water the newly planted seeds.

 4. Incubate some chicken eggs

-This was always one of my favorite spring activities, although it didn’t always go that well.
-There were years when none of my eggs hatched.
-That was a bummer.
-But, for the years it did work, it was great!!
+This was always one of my favorite spring activities.
+Even in the years when none of my eggs hatched, we still learned so much about the process of incubating an egg and keeping track of the time.
+Luckily, most years it was a success, and it was great!!
 I have a companion unit in my store that goes great with this classroom activity.
-You can check it out HERE.

 5. Go on a field trip

 It seems like everyone is going on a field trip this time of year.
 Why should our kids be left out?
-I wrote a great blog post about making the most of a field trip (with some free downloads of course).
-Read about it HERE.
+Going on a field trip is a great way to incorporate spring activities into your lesson plans.
+And, because I know how stressful this can be for our students, I wrote a great blog post about making the most of a field trip (with some free downloads of course).

 6. Make a collage

-I love doing arts and crafts even though they may get a little messy at times.
+I love doing arts and crafts as a spring activity, even though they may get a little messy at times.
 Spring is a great time to make a collage.
 There are several ways to do this so ALL your students can be involved and work at their own level.